belindamo/quartz/content/Axiomatic systems for clarity/2. My own knowledge system/My building blocks for personal truth graph/Gödel's incompleteness theorem.md

 Any system that can talk about itself and it’s own consistency is necessarily inconsistent.

-**First Incompleteness Theorem**: "Any consistent formal system F within which a certain amount of elementary arithmetic can be carried out is incomplete; i.e., there are statements of the language of F which can neither be proved nor disproved in F." (Raatikainen 2015
+**First Incompleteness Theorem**: "Any consistent formal system F within which a certain amount of elementary arithmetic can be carried out is incomplete; i.e., there are statements of the language of F which can neither be proved nor disproved in F."

 **Second Incompleteness Theorem**: "Assume F is a consistent formalized system which contains elementary arithmetic.
-Then
+Then F does not prove the consistency of F"

 -[Wikipedia](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems)
 ([Raatikainen 2015](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems#CITEREFRaatikainen2015))